matoruru/polybar-adapta-theme/README.md

 ## Color code

-These are the exact same colors as Adapta-Nokto! 😊
+We are using the exact same colors as Adapta-Nokto for this theme! 😊

 | Where is it used | Color code | sample |
 | --- | :---: | :---: |